Registration

 I must report any data entry errors to the registration office, which will make the corrections.

-BEA / INE / Student ID Number
+BEA / INE / Student Number

-Since 2018, the INE number has consisted of eleven characters, only the last two of which are letters.
+Since 2018, the INE number has consisted of eleven characters, of which only the last two are letters.

 INE numbers assigned prior to 2018 consist of eleven characters, combining numbers and 1 to 5 letters.